 For an example of how to monitor Redis running on a Kubernetes PHP Guestbook, see this tutorial.

-To monitor services running on Kubernetes, you only need a Kubernetes cluster running the Kubernetes integration, version 1.13.0 or higher (install | check version | update).
+- A Kubernetes cluster running the Kubernetes integration (install | check version | update).

-Enable monitoring of services
+Enable monitoring of services using the Helm Chart

 To enable our Kubernetes integration to monitor one or more services: